2006 PDQ Antares 44 Catamaran

 Leap of Faith was built in Canada, and like every sensible Canadian, spent many season's cruising and exploring the warm, turquoise waters of the Caribbean.
 As a couple's full-time home, Leap of Faith was impeccably maintained and island hopped for several seasons, carrying crew and all their toys to new adventures - some of which involved rescuing and resuscitating a drowning goat [seriously - link to read the story].

-The original owners had a mind for design and it was no wonder that Leap of Faith was showcased in promotional materials - including a cover-page spread in Blue Water Sailing magazine!
+The owners had a mind for design and it was no wonder that Leap of Faith was showcased in promotional materials - including a cover-page spread in Blue Water Sailing magazine!
 The interior is impeccably maintained and lots of attention to detail and maintenance were attended to.

-The second owners of Leap of Faith continued the tradition of island hopping and upgraded many of the onboard systems including the installation of new B&G electronics, an upgraded wind generator, and new watermaker - all making life that much more enjoyable in any gorgeous anchorage.
+The current owners of Leap of Faith continued the tradition of island hopping and upgraded many of the onboard systems including the installation of new B&G electronics, an upgraded wind generator, and new watermaker - all making life that much more enjoyable in any gorgeous anchorage.

 Leap of Faith is currently docked on Marco Island in Florida and is ready for new adventures - whether they be in the near-by islands or across oceans.
-Are you ready to take that leap of faith?
+Are you ready to take that Leap of Faith?

 Link here for full listing on our Yacht World page.